-The TETware distribution includes a configuration script which can be used to perform the tasks described in the next few sections.
+The TETware distribution includes a configuration script which performs certain required tasks before the source code is compiled.
 The name of this script is configure and it resides in the tet-root directory.
 This script attempts to guess the type of operating system on which it is running, invokes the tetconfig script and installs a suitable defines.mk file.
-(The tetconfig script and the defines.mk file are described in the next two sections.)